Registration and Scheduling

 Procedures

-1. A student called to active duty or service once enrolled at the College must provide copies of his/her orders.
+1. A student called to active duty or service once enrolled at the College must provide copies of the issued orders.
 Once this paperwork is received, a withdrawal will be processed for the student.

 2. Title IV Student Aid.